-With a cloud backup, you can quickly return to a time when all was well.
+With an online backup, you can quickly return to a time when all was well.
 Even if your computer is toast, you could restore your data and pick up where you left off on another device with minimal delay.

 Having a 3rd-party fulfillment app remove all your products from your Shopify store is only one example of things going sideways, but there are so many things that could happen.
 Your kid could have clicked on a malicious ad while playing a video game.
 You could fall victim to ransomware, or maybe you installed an app that isn’t compatible with your other software, and the whole system’s gone haywire.
 The point is, you don’t want to wait to find out what would happen “if.”